harjas-kaur/CS204_Project/README.md

 # glitches
 * for a command like *add x3,x4,x5,* it says there are no errors in the syntax, even if there is a stray comma.
     - fixed.
+# shortcut for pushing into git
+    after making all the changes in the clone of desktop run *bash git_push.sh*
+# running the syntax checker
+    command 1 (in the directory syntax_check where all the files are): gcc main.c syntax_checker.c directive_checker.c -o syntax_checker
+    command 2
+        ./syntax_checker test.asm